Jules Koundé

+Early life

+Jules Olivier Koundé was born on 12 November 1998 in Paris and grew up in Landiras, Gironde.
+His father is Beninese and Koundé holds citizenship of both Benin and France.

+He began playing football at the age of six, in December 2004, with the Fraternelle de Landiras club.
+He became patron of the football school in 2018.
+He then joined Olympique de Cérons for the 2009–10 season.

+Koundé grew up with his mother.
+He has stated that during his youth, he struggled with his temper after poor performances from his local team, expressing "I'd be in a foul mood all weekend: atrocious behaviour.
+I got into such a rage that I ended up kicking my poor mum."

 Club career

 Bordeaux

-Koundé started in his first team debut for Bordeaux in the 2–1 Coupe de France away loss to US Granville in the round of 64 on 7 January 2018, playing the full 90 minutes of normal time and the full 30 minutes of extra time.
-He started in his Ligue 1 debut for Bordeaux in a 1–0 away win over Troyes on 13 January 2018.
+Koundé started in his first team debut for Bordeaux in the 2–1 Coupe de France away loss to Granville in the round of 64 on 7 January 2018, playing the full 90 minutes of normal time and the full 30 minutes of extra time.
+He made his Ligue 1 debut for Bordeaux in a 1–0 away win over Troyes on 13 January 2018.
 On 10 February 2018, Koundé scored the opening goal of a 3–2 Ligue 1 home win over Amiens; it was his first career Ligue 1 goal and his first competitive goal for Bordeaux's first team.

 Sevilla

 On 3 July 2019, he signed for Spanish club Sevilla.
 The transfer fee paid to Bordeaux was reported as €25 million.
-In his first season at Sevilla, he helped the club win the UEFA Europa League for a record sixth time and was named in the competition's team of the season.
+In his first season at Sevilla, he helped the club win the 2019–20 UEFA Europa League for a record sixth time and was named in the competition's team of the season.